 This course is targeted primarily to juniors and first semester seniors interested in answering the “What are you going to do with that major?” question and identifying the necessary actions steps and tools to make it a reality.
 The goal of this course is to equip CAS student with the knowledge and tools to identify what they WANT to do with their major and to take the appropriate action steps leading towards lifelong career success.
 Some of the topics include identifying and evaluating possible career paths, communicating the value of your major and skill set to employers through resumes/cover letter, interviews, networking and salary negation, planning and applying for graduate school, and transitioning into the world of work.

 Students can practice interviewing and get constructive feedback from Peer Career Advisors and coaches.
 Students can also practice interviewing through computer software called Big Interview.

 Handshake is an online career portal linking students to job databases, on-campus interviews, internship opportunities, and more.
 By activating their profile, students can upload resumes and cover letters, submit applications, sign up for on-campus interviews, view dates for employer information sessions, and track job search activities.
 Over 30,000 opportunities in a variety of industries were posted on Handshake last year.

-The Disability, Diversity, and Veteran Initiatives coordinator specializes in providing identify-based career information and support.
+The Career Coach for Inclusion Initiatives specializes in providing identify-based career information and support for students.